 Poronui Accommodations and Meals:

-The lodge at Poronui has evolved from what was once only a very basic, remote fishing camp.
-Today it is one of the world's finest fishing holiday destinations and host to the most discerning international anglers and visitors.
+The lodge at Poronui has evolved from what was once only a rustic, remote fishing camp in to one of the world’s finest fishing holiday destinations.
+It plays host to the most discerning international anglers and visitors.
 From the main lodge itself, you can watch the Taharua flow through the valley and have a great view of the evening hatch.
 A huge log fire, the finest books and company to inspire you and the comfort of a big chair and glass of New Zealand's finest wine is a typically relaxing Poronui evening.
 The lodge is equipped with a modern drying room and laundry facilities.
 A well-equipped fly tying bench and library of books and journals will fill your mind with possibilities and keep you entertained.
 There are also excellent storage facilities for rods and all other equipment.

 The lodge is famed for its hearty gourmet food and wonderful cellar of fine New Zealand wines.
 It is here that you will find a roast dinner like no other.
 You may also discover that a picnic lunch, on the river's edge, in the middle of nowhere, is the best meal you've ever had.

 This is considered the early season but it is truly one of our favorite times to fish Downunder.
 While water can be high and the weather can be a bit unsettled, the fish are typically far less spooky than later in the year.
 Pressure is low, as the Kiwis have not yet started their holiday and Western angler traffic is still minimal.
 Nymphing is the predominant technique, catch rates are high and the wildflowers are at their best.

 This is without question the most popular time to visit New Zealand.
 The weather is at its best, water levels are typically stable and the dry fly fishing peaks during these months.
 Angling pressure also peaks but with the aid of a good guide, you can still enjoy some solitude.
 These dates are best booked at least a year in advance.